d-morrison/IntroStatActivities/_book/02-L01-random-assignment.md

 6. One way to separate into two groups would be give all the males the placebo and all the non-males the new drug.
 Would this be a reasonable strategy?
 Explain your answer.
 \vspace{1in}

-7. Could the scientists fix the problem with the strategy presented in question 6 by putting four males into the drug group so that the drug group has 8 non-males and 4 males and the placebo group has 12 males?
+7. Could the scientists fix the problem with the strategy presented in question 6 by creating equal sized groups by putting 4 males and 8 non-males into the drug group and the remaining 12 males in the placebo group?
 Explain your answer.
 \vspace{0.5in}

 8. A third strategy would be to **block** on sex.
 In this type of study, the scientists would assign 4 non-males and 8 males to each group.
-Say they put the four tallest non-males and eight tallest males into the placebo group and the remaining subjects into the control group.

 |    Using this strategy, how many males are in each group?
 \vspace{0.1in}